Kerliix/.github/profile/README.md

 ---

-© [Year] [Your Organization Name] – All rights reserved.
+© 2025 Kerliix – All rights reserved.

 ---

 > “Kerliix.
-Its all About You.”
+It's all About You.”